 It is critical for the event planner to work closely with the event organizer/host because the event agenda will frequently change from the initial conversation until the actual day of the event.
 The event planner must be ready to adjust the plan and work closely with the venue to make sure everything runs smoothly.

-Once the planner knows the targeted number of attendees and logistic requirements for the seminar, he or she should secure the event space and related requirements.
-Most agreements should allow the planner an opportunity to reduce/increase food and beverage requirements up to a certain number of days prior to the event.
+Once the planner knows the targeted number of attendees and logistic requirements for the seminar, they should secure the event space and related requirements.
+Most agreements should allow the planner an opportunity to reduce/increase food and beverage requirements up to a certain number of days before the event.
 However, many agreements will cap how much they will allow a group to reduce quantities, so estimate well.

 This is an item that some planners may be involved with, while others may not.
 Essentially, some meeting planners will be responsible for each of the following: